-4. What are different types of BizTalk Schemas?_text]
+4. What are the different types of BizTalk Schemas?

 1. XML schema: An XML schema defines the structure of a class of XML instance messages.
 Because this type of schema uses XML Schema definition (XSD) language to define the structure of an XML instance message, and this is the intended purpose of XSD, such schemas use XSD in a straightforward way.

-4. Property schema: A property schema is used with one of the two mechanisms that exist within BizTalk Server for what is known as property promotion.
-Property promotion is the process of copying specific values from deep within an instance message to the message context.
+4. Property schema: A property schema is used with one of the two mechanisms that exist within the BizTalk Server for what is known as property promotion.
+Property promotion is the process of copying specific values from deep within an instant message to the message context.
 From the message context, these values are more easily accessed by various BizTalk Server components.
 These components use the values to perform actions such as message routing.
-Promoted property values can also be copied in the other direction, from the more easily accessible message context back into the depths of the instance message, just before the instance message is sent to its destination.
-A property schema is a simple version of a BizTalk schema that plays a role in the process of copying promoted properties back and forth between the instance message and the message context. ( Online Training Institute)
+Promoted property values can also be copied in the other direction, from the more easily accessible message context back into the depths of the instant message, just before the instant message is sent to its destination.
+A property schema is a simple version of a BizTalk schema that plays a role in the process of copying promoted properties back and forth between the instant message and the message context.

-5. What is the difference between static, dynamic and direct binding?_text]Answer:
+5. What is the difference between static, dynamic and direct binding?

-- Dynamic gives address of the port at runtime,
+- Dynamic gives the address of the port at runtime,

-6. How does one enable subscriptions in BizTalk?_text]Answer:
+6. How does one enable subscriptions in BizTalk?

-7. What Is Direct Binding In Biztalk Server?_text]
+7. What Is Direct Binding In Biztalk Server?

-Content-based routing provides flexibility for users who want to route messages based on envelope properties or on receive port configuration properties.
+Answer: Content-based routing provides flexibility for users who want to route messages based on envelope properties or on receive port configuration properties.
 Routing can be performed based on information contained in the envelope of the document or even configuration information from the receive location.
-(BizTalk Interview Questions)

 A BizTalk Server business process involves receiving, processing, and sending messages.
 Some messages do not require intensive processing in an orchestration.
 They can benefit from a simpler and more efficient solution called Content-based routing.